Find a event with......The EventGuide Event Information Network Home About Contact

 Rainforest Cafe at Sawgrass Mills, known as a "Wild Place to Shop and Eat, " serves up Jungle Safari Soup, Leaping Lizard Lettuce Wraps, Flying Dragon Pepperoni Pizza and more amid an indoor rain forest atmosphere with waterfalls and aquariums.
 (954) 851-1015.

-For half a century or close to it, Jaxson's Ice Cream Parlor Restaurant and Country Store in Dania has churned up ice creams and toppings on premises daily for malts, shakes, huge sundaes and more.
+For half a century or close to it, Jaxson's Ice Cream Parlor in Dania has churned up ice creams and toppings on premises daily for malts, shakes, huge sundaes and more.
 Retro candy is big here, and kids love the Mile Long All Beef Hot Dog.
 For parties of four or more, the trademarked Kitchen Sink is topped by sparklers and big enough for a pint-sized army.
 (954) 923-4445.

 Steeped in lore better than any history class, Cap's Place Island Restaurant -- for the past 75 years accessible only by ferry from a Lighthouse Point embankment -- has been known for Hearts of Palm Salad, Cap's signature Key Lime Pie, and seafood from lobster and stone crab to pompano, cobia, wahoo and more.
 A Minnow's Menu for the under 12 set includes Fried Island Chicken Nuggets, pasta, burgers and shrimp.
 (954) 941-0418.